cms-btv-pog/BTVNanoCommissioning/README.md

 Scale out can be notoriously tricky between different sites.
 Coffea's integration of `slurm` and `dask` makes this quite a bit easier and for some sites the ``native'' implementation is sufficient, e.g Condor@DESY.
 However, some sites have certain restrictions for various reasons, in particular Condor @CERN and @FNAL.
-The scaleout scheme named with `$cluster_schedule_system/scheduler/site`.
-The existing sites are documented in [sites configuration](#sites-configuration-with-daskparsl-schedular) while [standalone condor submission](#standalone-condor-jobslxpluscmsconnect) are possible and strongly suggest used in lxplus.
+The scaleout scheme is named as follows: `$cluster_schedule_system/scheduler/site`.
+The existing sites are documented in [sites configuration](#sites-configuration-with-daskparsl-schedular) while [standalone condor submission](#standalone-condor-jobslxpluscmsconnect) is possible and strongly suggested when working on lxplus.

 Memory usage is also useful to adapt to cluster.
 Check the memory by calling  `memory_usage_psutil()` from `helpers.func.memory_usage_psutil` to optimize job size.
 Example with `ectag_Wc_sf` summarized below.